 Thanks to the generosity of our sponsors and donors, SYB students follow a one-year training where they learn valuable skills such as French bakery and pastry, Chinese bakery, life skills and English, combined with practical internships at 5-star hotels.
 Due to the high demand of qualified bakers on the Chinese market, 30 students each year start a new life as bakers or pastry chefs and are able to support themselves and their families.

 The charity program was founded in 2008.
-In 2011, we created a social enterprise that offers a wide range of services to support the program, such as public baking classes, delivery of bakery and pastry products, and consulting and training services for bakery professionals.
+In 2011, we created a social enterprise that offers a wide range of services to support the program, such as public baking classes, consulting and training services for bakery professionals.
 All proceeds go to the SYB charity program.

 Give an orphan some bread, you feed him for one day; teach him how to bake, you feed him for a lifetime!

 At Shanghai Young Bakers, we are not only doing charity.
 By giving disadvantaged youth the opportunity to learn a valuable skill, we empower them to lead independent lives and help others in return.

 Empowered Chinese youth who overcome exclusion and poverty by having access to high-quality training leading to viable and fulfilling employment opportunities